Craig McLachlan: 1990s–present

 McLachlan appeared regularly in the Network Seven TV series Packed to the Rafters as ageing rocker Steve Wilson and was cast in the fourth season of Rescue: Special Ops as Hayden Bradley.
 He played the role of Steve, the handsome gay gardener, in the award-winning production At Home with Julia and appeared in the ABC comedy Lowdown.
-In 2011 McLachlan had a guest-starring role in an episode of NCIS Los Angeles.

-In 2011, British group Rizzle Kicks sampled McLachlan's version of "Mona" for their single "Mama Do the Hump", which peaked at number two on the UK Singles Chart.
+In 2011, British group Rizzle Kicks sampled McLachlan's version of "Mona" for their single "Mama Do the Hump".

-McLachlan returned to Australia in 2012 to work on a new TV series, The Doctor Blake Mysteries, a period crime drama set in Ballarat in 1959–60.
+McLachlan returned to Australia in 2012 to work on a new TV series, The Doctor Blake Mysteries, a period crime drama set in Ballarat in 1959.
 He plays the titular role of Dr Lucien Blake, a medical practitioner with a knack for solving murders and annoying the police.
-The first two seasons originally screened on ABC Television in 2013 and 2014.
+The first two seasons originally screened on ABC Television.

 In 2013, McLachlan was again cast as Frank-N-Furter in a revival of The Rocky Horror Show touring Australia in 2014.
 In December 2014, McLachlan revealed that he was unable to return to Neighbours for the show's 30th anniversary celebrations owing to scheduling conflicts and his involvement in The Doctor Blake Mysteries.
 However, McLachlan agreed to take part in the documentary special Neighbours 30th: The Stars Reunite, which aired in Australia and the UK in March 2015.

 In 2016, McLachlan appeared in the sci-fi thriller Restoration, playing Andrew Majury.

-McLachlan also had a recurring role in the Channel 10 dramedy The Wrong Girl alongside Jessica Marais.